metz-ionos/cloud-support/unsupported/utilities/ddtransfer/README.md

-# DDTRANSFER(1) : The Efficient Transfer of Large Hard Disk Images
+# DDTRANSFER(1) : Efficiently Transfer Large Hard Disk Images

 ## 1. Introduction
 From time to time, the task of transferring the contents of an entire hard disk